Pseudohypoaldosteronism: History

 PHA1 was first described by Cheek and Perry in 1958.

 Later pediatric endocrinologist Aaron Hanukoglu reported that there are two independent forms of PHA with different inheritance patterns: A renal form with autosomal dominant inheritance exhibiting salt loss mainly from the kidneys, and a multi-system form with autosomal recessive form exhibiting salt loss from kidney, lung, and sweat and salivary glands.

 The hereditary lack of responsiveness to aldosterone could be due to at least two possibilities: 1.
 A mutation in the mineralocorticoid receptor that binds aldosterone, or 2.
 A mutation in a gene that is regulated by aldosterone.
 Linkage analysis on patients with the severe form of PHA excluded the possibility of linkage of the disease with the mineralocorticoid receptor gene region.
 Later, the severe form of PHA was discovered to be due to mutations in the genes SCNN1A, SCNN1B, and SCNN1G that code for the epithelial sodium channel subunits, α, β, and γ, respectively.

-On the other hand, PHA2 was initially described by Dr. Richard Gordon.
+On the other hand, PHA2 was initially described by Richard Gordon.
 Mutations in WNK1 and WNK4 as a cause for PHA2 were first described in 2001 by Richard Lifton´s laboratory.
 Later, mutations in KLHL3 and CUL3 were also found in different PHA2 patients in 2012.